-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+To see other pages, use the menu.

-- Age and medical condition
+Your age and medical condition

 The following tests may be used to diagnose or monitor CML:

 A pathologist then analyzes the sample(s).
-A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 A cytogenetic analysis (see below) may also be done on the marrow samples.
-A common site for a bone marrow biopsy and aspiration is the iliac crest of the pelvic bone (see the Medical Illustrations section), which is located in the lower back by the hip.
+A common site for a bone marrow aspiration and biopsy is the iliac crest of the pelvic bone (see the Medical Illustrations section), which is located in the lower back by the hip.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia (medication to block awareness of pain) may be used.

 Cytogenetic testing for CML is used to monitor how well treatment is working and if it is reducing the number of cells with the Philadelphia chromosome.
 The following tests are sometimes used with cytogenetic testing:

-- Fluorescence in situ hybridization (FISH) is a test used to detect the BCR-ABL gene and to monitor the disease during treatment.
+Fluorescence in situ hybridization (FISH) is a test used to detect the BCR-ABL gene and to monitor the disease during treatment.
 This test does not require dividing cells and can be done using a blood sample or bone marrow cells.
 This test is a more sensitive way to find CML than the standard cytogenetic tests that identify the Philadelphia chromosome.

-- Polymerase chain reaction (PCR) is a DNA test that can find the BCR-ABL fusion gene and other molecular abnormalities.
+Polymerase chain reaction (PCR) is a DNA test that can find the BCR-ABL fusion gene and other molecular abnormalities.
 PCR tests may also be used to monitor how well treatment is working.
-This test is quite sensitive and, depending on the technique used, can find one abnormal cell mixed in with approximately 1 million normal cells.
-This test also uses a blood sample or bone marrow cells.
+This test is quite sensitive and, depending on the technique used, can find 1 abnormal cell mixed in with approximately 1 million healthy cells.
+This test can be done using a blood sample or bone marrow cells.

 Imaging tests.
-Doctors may use imaging tests to determine if the cancer is affecting other parts of the body.
+Doctors may use imaging tests to find out if the leukemia is affecting other parts of the body.
 For example, a computed tomography (CT or CAT) scan or ultrasound examination is sometimes used to look at and measure the size of the spleen in patients with CML.

-After these diagnostic tests are done, your doctor will review all of the results with you.
+After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is CML, these results also help the doctor describe the phase of the disease.